stanoddly/DotnetRaylibWasm/README.md

 # DotnetRaylibWasm

-This is a work-in-progress prototype for .NET 7 with Raylib compiled into WebAssembly (wasm)
+This is a work-in-progress prototype for .NET 7 with Raylib compiled into WebAssembly (wasm).
+It's purpose is to demonstrate the capability once it's finished.
+Check the list of [known issues](https://github.com/disketteman/DotnetRaylibWasm/issues).

 ## Setup